(This story has been updated to reflect the number of greenhouses in use by Autumn Brands.)

 Make no mistake: Local businesses are experiencing growing pains – as are cannabis companies in much of California.

 Despite setbacks and hurdles, the longtime agricultural community in Santa Barbara embraced the marijuana industry – especially on the cultivation side – and that success has created both snags and promising business opportunities.
-For example:

 - Santa Barbara County shocked the MJ industry in 2018 when news emerged that the area issued the most cultivation permits in the state – topping even the famed Humboldt County in Northern California’s Emerald Triangle.